-Ainsworth was not focused much on the infant’s reaction to mother leaving as much as how they behaved when mom returned.
+Ainsworth was not focused much on the infant’s reaction to the mother leaving as much as how they behaved when mom returned.
 By noting how the children reacted to their mothers who were known to be abusive, neglecting or safe Ainsworth assigned their reactions a different attachment style.
-She designated the children, based on how they reacted to their mothers return secure, avoidant and anxious.
+She designated the children, based on how they reacted to their mothers’ return; secure, avoidant and anxious.

 The Work of Mary Main, Judith Solomon, and Erik Hesse

 In 1986, another psychologist Mary Main working with Judith Solomon gave a new understanding to some behaviors of the children Mary Ainsworth had examined but could not resolve.
 It seemed that although some children who were known to have abusive or neglectful mothers would run to greet their mom, but then immediately pull away.
 Some would run from their mother, curl up in a ball, or hit mom as if to punish them for leaving.